-- Separate Multibuy — For quantity orders, should we send a single webhook request with a quantity attribute.
-Or a webhook request for each quantity item.
+- Separate Multibuy — For multi-quantity orders, choose whether we send a single webhook request (with a quantity field) or individual webhook requests for each quantity item.

-- Custom Fields — In addition to the standard fields below, you may optionally send the checkout hash, transaction ID, customer email, customer name (if collected) or a static value or message.
+- Custom Fields — In addition to the standard fields below, you may additionally include custom fields such as the checkout hash, transaction ID, customer email, customer name (if collected) or a static value or message as well.
 Please note that changes made here (adding or removing fields) will not be reflected in the “Test Webhook” function until you click “Save Changes”.

 Responding to Fulfillment Webhooks

 To complete the fulfillment process, your server should respond within 30 seconds with an HTTP 200 status code containing a string value in the response body no larger than 600KB in size, to indicate that you have successfully fulfilled the order.
 Typically, this would be a license code that you wish to distribute to your customer.

 If we receive anything other than an HTTP 200, if there is no response within 30 seconds, or if the response body exceeds 600KB, we will retry the call to your fulfillment URL every 10 minutes for a maximum of 4 times.